 - Front Signs has ceased regular production to design face shields

-We paused our regular business sign making operations and designed a new product to help put an end to COVID-19.
+We paused our regular operations of making business signs and designed a new product to help put an end to COVID-19.
 We developed high quality face shields that prevent infection and prolong the use of medical masks and protective lobby signs that prevent the spread of infections, making them ideal products for the current market demand.

 - We are offering delivery and pick-up with precautions